Hide code cell source

 # (typically the same as regrid_interval so waves don't escape):

-amrdata.regrid_buffer_width = 0 # NO BUFFER around Bgrid, Cgrid
+amrdata.regrid_buffer_width = 0 # NO BUFFER around Agrid, Bgrid, Cgrid

 # clustering alg. cutoff for (# flagged pts) / (total # of cells refined)